foxnewsnetwork/foxyam/README.markdown

 + purchase order and sales order into contract
 + workflow as anonymous user coming to site for first time to buy something
 + negotiation finalize deal

+Wednesday May 21
+- still working on contract preview

+Tuesday May 20
+- basic validations on making contracts.
+Need to customize it later for better messages though
+- contracts documents, items, party, punishments, transportation_reqs

 Thursday May 15